Wisconsin certifies Joe Biden as winner following recount

 State law gives the power to confirm the election results to the chair of the bipartisan Wisconsin Elections Commission.
 The position rotates between Republicans and Democrats and is currently held by Ann Jacobs, a Democrat.
 She signed the canvass statement certifying Biden as the winner over objections from Republicans who wanted to wait until after legal challenges were exhausted.

 Under state law, the elections staff next sent a certificate to Evers to sign and send to the U.S. administrator of general services — a procedural step since the law says the governor “shall sign” it.
-Evers announced he had signed the certificate about an hour after the canvassed results were confirmed.
+Evers did so about an hour after the canvassed results were confirmed.

 Trump’s legal challenges have failed in other battleground states, including Arizona, Georgia, Michigan, Nevada and Pennsylvania.
 Two lawsuits from others seeking to disqualify ballots in Wisconsin were filed last week with the Wisconsin Supreme Court, which has not taken action.

-Note: This story has been corrected to show the recount increased Biden’s margin by 74 votes, not 87, based on corrected totals issued earlier Monday by Dane County.